ozzyrob/convgerber/README.md

 2: Copy the newer STANDARD.APT to your traxplot directory.

-3: Make sure aperture.dat is in the same directory that the files to convert.
+3: Make sure aperture.dat is in the same directory as the files to convert.

 Info about the GERBER format is available at: